Emmyfrank/searching-keyword-frontend-byusing-gmail-api/README.md

-# searching-keyword-frontend-byusing-gmail-api

-Welcome to searching-keyword-frontend-byusing-gmail-api
-.
+Searching-keyword-by-using-gmail api frontend in react Searching-keyword-by-using-gmail api frontend in react.
 This project is built with React, Vite, and TypeScript.
-It provides a UI for users personnel to search for using keywords and retrieve their email and CV link.
+It provides a UI for a user personnel to search  using keywords and retrieve their email and CV link related to searched keyword.

 ## Table of Contents